Phils1993/codeLap_week2_Sportsclub_database/README.md

 6) Update the login credentials in the Main class to reflect your local system
 7) Run it and get to know the code.

+After completing the following tasks, you should test them from your main-method.
 ### Add some nice queries

 Add some of these methods to the MemberMapper class.
 As many as you can, and begin